akshayatuldeshmukh31/cardstax-node-server/README.md

-*Developed logout function to check for Internet connectivity
+* Developed logout function to check for Internet connectivity

 	JSON Request key values:

+		a.
 None required

 	JSON Response key values:

 		a.
 Success (String value of 0 or 1)

+* Implemented test implementation of JSON Web Tokens (Authentication + Sessions).
+To be expanded and tested...

 *** NOTE ***